jonshiach/graphics-notes/_sources/_pages/A1_Complex_numbers_and_quaternions.md

 ## Quaternion rotation

 In [Lab 5: Transformations](axis-angle-rotation-section) we saw that we can rotate about a vector $\vec{v}$ by an angle $\theta$ using a combination of a translation and rotations about the $x$, $y$ and $z$ axes.
-The resulting matrix shown in equation {eq}`eq:axis-angle-rotation-matrix` is quite complicated and requires lots of floating point computations.
+The resulting matrix shown in equation {eq}`eq-axis-angle-rotation-matrix` is quite complicated and requires lots of floating point computations.
 Quaternions gives us a away of performing similar calculation in a way that uses fewer computations and also does not suffer from gimbal lock.

 ```{figure} ../_images/05_axis_angle_rotation.svg
 :height: 300